grtetrault/grtetrault.github.io/_posts/2022-05-14-greedoids-p2.md

 Coming back to the MST and MDST problems; despite working on the same spanning trees, the two problems have markedly different complexity.
 The MST problem can be solved by a simple greedy algorithm, while the MDST problem is [NP-hard](https://stackoverflow.com/questions/1857244/what-are-the-differences-between-np-np-complete-and-np-hard).
-It cannot be solved optimally by a greedy algorithm.
+It cannot be solved optimally by any greedy algorithm.

 This illustrates *compatibility*.
 If an objective function is compatible with a greedoid, then a greedy algorithm finds an optimal solution.